Who was Mary Glowrey?

 She died in Bengaluru (Bangalore) in 1957.

-This site presents information about Dr Sr Mary Glowrey JMJ's life and legacy and her Cause for Canonisation.
+For more information, see https://maryglowrey.org.au, a site that presents information about Dr Sr Mary Glowrey JMJ's life and legacy and her Cause for Canonisation.
 It facilitates a greater understanding of Mary's spirituality and holiness.
 The site is owned by the Catholic Women's League of Victoria and Wagga Wagga.